Spiritual split: Why Matthijs De Ligt ended marriage with wife after just 1 year

 The pair got engaged in 2023 and quickly planned their wedding around De Ligt’s football schedule.

-Their whirlwind civil wedding was organised just before De Ligt’s participation in Euro 2024, following his transfer to Manchester United from Bayern Munich.
+Their whirlwind civil wedding was organised just before De Ligt participated in Euro 2024, following his transfer to English club Manchester United from Bayern Munich.

 "At first, we planned to get married at the end of May, on our anniversary," she explained.
 "But then it looked like Matthijs would make it to the Champions League final with Bayern Munich.
 So, we had to reschedule everything at the last moment."